Acute basilar artery occlusion

-Occlusions of the posterior circulation arteries are related to a fifth of all strokes, and basilar artery occlusion is rare (~1% of all strokes) 9.
+Occlusions of the posterior circulation arteries comprise about a fifth of all strokes but basilar artery occlusion is rare (~1% of all strokes) 9.

 Patients with acute occlusion of the basilar artery will present with sudden and dramatic neurological impairment, the exact characteristics of which will depend on the site of occlusion:

 - proximal and mid portions of the basilar artery (pons) can result in patients being 'locked in' 7-8

 - complete loss of movement (quadriparesis and lower cranial dysfunction) and respiratory muscle paralysis

 - preserved ocular movements (often only vertical gaze) 8, as the oculomotor nerve is not affected